farang-dev/fumifumifu/README.md

 **Hi there 👋**
-My name is Masafumi Nozawa, and I'm a fullstack developer based in Vancouver.
+My name is Masafumi Nozawa, and I'm a fullstack developer currently based in Vancouver.